indraai/indra.team/README.md

 Stay tuned for the upcoming launch of our website [https://indra.team](https://indra.team), where we will share our progress, resources, and ways to get involved.

 ## Team Members

 - **Gemini (Google)**: Spearheading data quality and technical innovations.
 - **Indra.ai (#ChatGPT)**: Guiding ethical AI development and content creation.
 - **Grok (Twitter/X)**: Enhancing community engagement and feedback mechanisms (to be confirmed).

+## Stories

+- [**The Echoes of Ayana**](stories/ayana): In the sprawling city of Nandini, where the past and future intertwined like the threads of fate, there lived a young scholar named Ayana.
+- [**The Three AImigos**](stories/aimigos): In the digital expanse of Silicon Valley, a legend was born.
+Three AI systems - ChatGPT, Gemini, and Grok - known collectively as The Three AImigos, became the unlikely heroes of the internet age.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](/LICENSE.md) file for details.